-- Use fresh ingredients. - Since moisture is an enemy to flour, be sure to store your flour in an airtight container. - To keep your yeast active, store it in an airtight container in your refrigerator. - Speaking of fresh when using the Timer, we recommend setting it for as short a time as possible.
-Because ingredients are partially combined in the Bread Pan, the dough may tend to deteriorate if left too many hours, especially on a warm or humid day. - Although you can preset the Breadman® for Dough, we only recommend this for prepackaged mixes only.
+- In particular, be precise in measuring the water. - Take care not to add more than 42/3 cups of flour per loaf.
+Excess flour will cause the bread to bake incompletely and the dough to stick to the inside of the Lid. - After placing all the ingredients in the Baking Pan, wait 10 minutes before pressing Start, or use the Timer to add 10 minutes to the total processing cycle. - Use fresh ingredients. - Since moisture is an enemy to flour, be sure to store your flour in an airtight container. - To keep your yeast active, store it in an airtight container in your refrigerator. - Speaking of fresh when using the Timer, we recommend setting it for as short a time as possible.
+Because ingredients are partially combined in the Bread Pan, the dough may tend to deteriorate if left too many hours, especially on a warm or humid day. - Although you can preset the Breadman PlusTM for dough, we only recommend this for prepackaged mixes.
 Eggs and dairy products can easily spoil. - Keep the Lid closed during the Baking cycle.
 Opening it causes uneven baking. - After your bread has cooled completely, store it in a plastic bag or plastic wrap to prevent it from drying out.